Arrabbiata sauce

-Arrabbiata sauce, known in Italian as arrabbiata (arabbiata in Romanesco dialect), is a spicy sauce made with tomatoes, garlic, peperoncino, parsley, and extra virgin olive oil.
+Arrabbiata sauce, known in Italian as arrabbiata (arabbiata in Romanesco dialect which means literally "angry"), is a spicy sauce made with tomatoes, garlic, peperoncino, parsley, and extra virgin olive oil.
 The sauce originates from the Lazio region of Italy, and particularly from the city of Rome.

 Origin of the name

 Arrabbiata literally means 'angry' in Italian; in Romanesco dialect the adjective arabbiato denotes a characteristic (in this case spiciness) pushed to excess.
 In Rome, in fact, any food cooked in a pan with a lot of oil, garlic, and peperoncino so as to provoke a strong thirst is called "arrabbiato" (e.g. broccoli arrabbiati).

 History

 The invention of the dish dates back to the 1950s and 1960s, at a time when spicy food was in vogue in Roman cuisine.
 The dish has been celebrated several times in Italian movies, notably in Marco Ferreri's La Grande Bouffe (1973) and Federico Fellini's Roma (1972).